ssmulders/hashed-passport/readme.md

 `client_id: AE20JvpmdYx34wD789Lng5jyqelQar8R`

 While not touching any of the core Passport files.
-It basically uses 2 middlewares to encode and decode the `client_id` on routes.
+It uses a middleware decode the `client_id` on routes and an observer to make the hashed id available through the `client_id` parameter of the `\Laravel\Passport\Client` anywhere in the application.

 Encryption of the client secrets is optional.
 These are saved in plain-text by default.
 After enabling this feature Hashed Passport turns a database entry of `wOVl4sBrTU46KwaiV56yc9IftikEIcKfWYCpwosG`